crag-h4k/gud-vim/README.md

 # Gud Vim

 This is a pretty good vim setup.
-This setup focuses on Python3 and is also set up for Rust development.
+This setup focuses on Python3 and is also set up for Rust and Go development (Javascript still WIP).

 ## Requirements